fbpx

 You will want to know that your financial advisor has the investment acumen to invest your life savings in such a way that allows you to sleep at night.
 It’s crucial to be patient as an investor.
 Rather than focusing on the returns over a short period of time, perhaps a year, try to consider the bigger picture such as your returns over an entire market cycle, which could possibly be seven to ten years.
 As Warren Buffet once said, “The market is an efficient mechanism for transferring wealth from the impatient to the patient”.

-Some corrupt advisors (remember Bernie Madoff?) generate bogus client account statements that purport to show a client’s current account balance.
-Clients are unable to independently check the actual status of their accounts in those situations, and must rely solely on the statements provided to them by their advisor.
+There are some corrupt advisors (remember Bernie Madoff?) that have bogus client account statements that purport to show a client’s current account balance.
+Clients are unable to independently check the actual status of their accounts in those situations, and must rely solely on the statements provided to them.
 And in some cases (think Ponzi schemes), the account statements are worthless.
 These situations can be disastrous for the client later when they find out the accounts they thought held significant value are – in fact – worthless.
 With Townsend, you can always check your account balances with the reputable custodians who actually hold your money.
-Townsend has no access to those custodial accounts.

 Advisory services are offered through Townsend & Associates Inc., dba Townsend.
 Financial Advisors of Townsend are registered representatives of and offer securities through Securities America, Inc., Member FINRA/SIPC.
 Townsend and Securities America, Inc. are not affiliated.
 Privacy Statement | © 2021 Townsend